-155 The mean annual streamflow was analysed for significant trends, and distribution changes are discussed.
-The trend slope is measured using the Sen's slope estimator, that produces the magnitude of change in trends.
-Finally, using the CUSUM test, the change points were defined in the long-term streamflow results, and the changes in streamflow before and after the change points were examined using the Pettitt test.
-All analyses were conducted in seven (7) stations to recognise the spatial variability based on historical streamflow pattern change.
-Mann-Kendall and Sen's T-tests are the most commonly used non-parametric trend analysis methods (Hisdal et al., 2001).
-Mann-Kendall test was chosen due to its capability of identifying the trend in a time series, if there is any.
-In the streamflow time series data, the trend was analysed using the Mann-Kendall test to evaluate the significance of monotonic trends.
-For the test that consists of a series of streamflow data over a time period, the null hypothesis ( $H_0$ ) was tested, and the data originated from a series of variables that are identically distributed and independent.
-The data of $H_1$ , the alternative hypothesis, follows a monotonic pattern over time.
-Under $H_0$ , the test statistics for Mann-Kendall 165 are given by Eq.
+The mean annual streamflow was analyzed for significant trends, and distribution changes are discussed.
+The trend slope is measured using the Sen's slope estimator, which produces the magnitude of change in trends.
+Finally, using the CUSUM test, the change points were defined in the longterm streamflow results, and the changes in streamflow before and after the change points were examined using the Pettitt test.
+All analyses were conducted at seven stations to recognize the spatial variability based on historical streamflow pattern change.
+The Mann-Kendall test and Sen's slope test are the most commonly used non-parametric trend analysis methods (Hisdal et al., 2001).
+The Mann-Kendall test was chosen due to its capability of identifying the trend in a time series, if there is any.
+In the streamflow time series data, the trend was analyzed using the Mann-Kendall test to evaluate the significance of monotonic trends.
+For the test that consists of a series of streamflow data over a time period, the null hypothesis (H_0) was tested, and the data originated from a series of variables that are identically distributed and independent.
+The data of H_1 , the alternative hypothesis, follow a monotonic pattern over time.
+Under H_0 , the test statistics for Mann-Kendall are given by Eq.
 (1):

-$$S = \sum{i=j}^{n-1} \sum{j=i+1}^{n} sgn(x_j - x_i) ,$$ (1)
+$$S = \sum{i=j}^{n-1} \sum{j=i+1}^{n} \operatorname{sgn}(x_j - x_i),$$ (1)

-where $x_i$ and $x_i$ are the data values in years i and i, respectively; and n is the total number of years.
-The probability associated with S and the sample size, n, was determined to measure the trend significance statistically.
-The normalised test statistics, Z, is expressed as follows using Eq.
+where x_j and x_i are the data values in years j and i, respectively, and n is the total number of years.
+The probability associated with S and the sample size n was determined to measure the trend significance statistically.
+The normalized test statistics Z are expressed as follows using Eq.
 (2):